joshtemple/lkml/docs/source/simple.rst

 Simple LookML parsing
 =====================
 Parsing a LookML string into Python is easy.
-Pass the LookML string into ``lkml.load``.
+Pass the LookML string into :py:func:`lkml.load`.

 .. doctest::